dmsuehir/transformers/docs/source/en/perf_train_cpu_many_k8s.md

 The PyTorchJob is used to run the distributed training job on the cluster.
 The yaml file for the PyTorchJob defines import parameters such as:
- * A name for the PyTorchJob
+ * The name of the PyTorchJob
  * The number of replicas (workers)
  * The types of resources (node label, memory, and CPU) needed for each worker
  * The image/tag for the Docker container to use